 After lunch, you can relax, take a swim and rest before our afternoon to night game drive starting at about 16h00.
 South Luangwa Park is renowned for its excellent night game viewing drives, which are included in the safari price.
 On night drives a powerful spotlight is used to sight nocturnal creatures roaming in the bush.
 We return from our rewarding game drive in this pristine wilderness area of Zambia at around 20h00 for dinner and overnight at the lodge.

-In between the early morning and late afternoon game drives visits to the local community projects can be arranged.
+In between the early morning and late afternoon game drives visits to the local community projects or villages can be arranged.
 South Luangwa is considered the pioneer of African walking safaris and an optional walking safari can also be booked here (in season).

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.